github-linguist/linguist/README.md

 ### Using gitattributes

-Add a `.gitattributes` file to your project and use standard git-style path matchers for the files you want to override to set `linguist-documentation`, `linguist-language`, and `linguist-vendored`. `.gitattributes` will be used to determine language statistics and will be used to syntax highlight files.
+Add a `.gitattributes` file to your project and use standard git-style path matchers for the files you want to override to set `linguist-documentation`, `linguist-language`, `linguist-vendored`, and `linguist-generated`. `.gitattributes` will be used to determine language statistics and will be used to syntax highlight files.
 You can also manually set syntax highlighting using [Vim or Emacs modelines](#using-emacs-or-vim-modelines).

 ```
 $ cat .gitattributes
 *.rb linguist-language=Java
 ```

+#### Vendored code

 Checking code you didn't write, such as JavaScript libraries, into your git repo is a common practice, but this often inflates your project's language stats and may even cause your project to be labeled as another language.
 By default, Linguist treats all of the paths defined in [lib/linguist/vendor.yml](https://github.com/github/linguist/blob/master/lib/linguist/vendor.yml) as vendored and therefore doesn't include them in the language statistics for a repository.